-If you're thinking about investing, you've probably heard good things about stocks and options, but you might not be sure which is best for you.
+If you’re thinking about investing, you’ve probably heard good things about stocks and options for startups, but you might not be sure which is best for you.
 When it comes to investing, there are a few things which are already in your mind.
-For instance, you're looking for strategies.
+For instance, you’re looking for strategies.
 You want knowledge that will help you become an investor, not just someone who makes investments.

 Trading stock options is quite different from trading equities since options have different characteristics than stocks.
 When forming a corporation, you have the option of issuing ordinary stock or preferred stock to investors.
 In exchange for capital, companies give equity shares to investors.
 This capital is used to expand and operate the startup.